Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Introduction

 The main contributions of this paper can be summarized as follows: \begin{itemize} \item We propose a novel pose decoupling strategy based on the $L_\infty$ residual projections.
-Compared with existing methods, our approach searches for the optimal solution in the low-dimensional solution domain, thereby improving search efficiency.
+Compared with existing methods, our approach searches for the solution in a lower-dimensional parameter space, thereby improving search efficiency.

-\item We propose a novel BnB-based efficient and deterministic search method for each decoupled sub-problem.
-Specifically, we define the inlier set maximization objective function and derive the upper bound for our objective based on the \textit{interval stabbing} technology.
+\item We propose a novel deterministic BnB-based search method for the decoupled sub-problems.
+The specific upper bound is derived based on the \textit{interval stabbing} technique, allowing a further dimensionality reduction of the branching space.

 \item Due to its significant robustness, the proposed method can be extended to solve the challenging SPCR problem.
-We adapt the proposed upper bound to the extended objective function by \textit{interval merging} technology.
+We adapt the proposed upper bound to the SPCR objective by \textit{interval merging} technique.

 \end{itemize}

 The rest of this paper is organized as follows: The next section addresses the related work in two directions and discusses the innovations of the proposed method.
 Section \ref{Problem Formulation} illustrates the problem formulation of our proposed method.
 Section \ref{method} demonstrates the principle and details of our method.
 Section \ref{Experiments} presents extensive experimental results on both synthetic and real-world datasets.
 Finally, Section \ref{Conclusion} gives a conclusion.